 hyperbolic study on Franco Grignani, 1991 (2020 with GeoGebra – CC BY-NC-ND 4.0)

 In 1985 the gallerist Michele Caldarelli wrote in the magazine Scienza85: “All of Grignani’s work, in its coherence, represents a continuous fusion of previous experiences with new ones.
-A final example (and not least to be believed) is the series of the hyperbolic structures, which almost totally summarize the previous experiments.
+A final example (and not least to be believed) is the series of hyperbolic structures, which almost totally summarize the previous experiments.
 A very complex identification of points, spatially determined on the level of each work, generates hyperbolic spaces, which fluctuate due to an illusory variation of brightness, but also due to a changed spatial interpretation and anamorphic effect if they are not observed from the front.
-The result is a polycentric and absolutely unstable universe of signs, yet ordered within a dynamic symmetry that reconciles, in a visual image, the illusions of time and space that are real and perceptible only when their mutual interference manifests itself in becoming of a world, whose further ‘N’ dimensions are yet to be discovered.”
+The result is a polycentric and absolutely unstable universe of signs, yet ordered within a dynamic symmetry that reconciles, in a visual image, the illusions of time and space that are real and perceptible only when their mutual interference manifests itself in becoming a world, whose further ‘N’ dimensions are yet to be discovered.”

 The grid